 The Region 2 Lower Red-Sulphur-Cypress Regional Flood Planning Group recognizes that it is subject to the Public Information Act and is required to fulfill requests for information that is not protected by another law.
 As such, the RFPG and the Technical Consultant Team encouraged entities to only provide information to the planning process that the entity deemed was publicly available information.
-As of December 2022, the RFPG nor the Technical Consultant Team had received a public request for information.
+The RFPG nor the Technical Consultant Team had received a public request for information.
 The Technical Consultant Team received general comments and questions regarding the Regional Flood Planning process and meetings and responded to each request.
-Appendix 3 includes a summary of the questions and comments received as of December 2022.
+Appendix 3 includes a summary of the questions and comments received as of July 2023.